FieldMarshallVague/radix-mock-up/chat-with-piers.md

   - loved the idea of replacing lawyers, banks, agents etc. with code.

-    - removal of greedy middle-men.
+    - removal of bloated middle-men.
     - DLTs bring to mind the idea of Heinlein's 'witnesses' from SIASL.
 In that they provide an immutable, agreed truth and it really resonated as solving a huge problem in trust.
 Now it seems like we have something similar with this technology.

   - digital ownership is a great idea.